PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 * **Retail price (tax excl.)** - Price input - By default, it’s set to 0.000000
 * **Retail price (tax incl.)** - Price input - By default, it’s set to 0.000000

-WHEN the retail price (tax incl.) is edited
+WHEN the Retail price (tax incl.) is edited
 THEN the retail price (tax excl.) field is calculated automatically according to the tax rule chosen.

-WHEN the retail price (tax excl.) is edited
+WHEN the Retail price (tax excl.) is edited
 THEN the retail price (tax incl.) field is calculated automatically according to the tax rule selected.

 * **Tax rule** - Dropdown list - Displays all tax rules enabled and a “no tax” option.